CloudCannon/documentation/src/collections/_posts/2020-03-11-duplicate-image-detection.md

 type: minor
 ---

-This release introduces an prompt when attempting to upload an image already present somewhere else in the site.
+This release introduces a prompt when attempting to upload an image already present somewhere else in the site.
 A number of general fixes are also included.

 **Features:**